zapodot/embedded-ldap-junit/README.md

 ## Status
 This library is distributed through the [Sonatype OSS repo](https://oss.sonatype.org/) and should thus be widely available.
 Java 7 or higher is required.
-It is currently at an early stage of development so breaking changes may occur :-)
+It has proven pretty useful for several users and should be considered safe for running tests for all kinds of LDAP integrating code.

 ## Changelog
 * version 0.5.2: [changelog](//github.com/zapodot/embedded-ldap-junit/releases/tag/v.0.5.2)